 Ok, here’s what we know…

 - Retinol rejuvenates the skin.
-Retinol helps skin produce collagen, a natural component of the dermis that gives skin its youthful, full appearance while also helping to improve the skins texture.
+Retinol helps skin keep its youthful, full appearance while also helping to improve the skins texture.

 - Retinol gives skin an overall healthier appearance.
 Retinol can help reduce discoloration, fine lines, wrinkles and skin texture by helping to enhance the firmness & thickness of the skin.
 Plus, it can improve skin tone and radiance for generally younger-looking skin.